-The film's opening weekend crowd was 52% female, 51% under the age of 30, 46% African American, 23% Caucasian, 21% Hispanic, and 4% Asian.
-It did not play in Imax or 3D, but did score in premium large format locations, grossing $5.1 million, which represented 9% of the film's weekend receipts.
+The film's opening weekend crowd was 52% female, 51% under 30, 46% African American, 23% Caucasian, 21% Hispanic, and 4% Asian.
+It did not play in Imax or 3D but scored in premium prominent format locations, grossing $5.1 million, representing 9% of the film's weekend receipts.

 In second place, Paramount's "Mission: Impossible - Rogue Nation" continued to get a lift from strong word-of-mouth, picking up $17 million in its third weekend.
 That brings its North American haul to $138.1 million.

 Fox's "Fantastic Four" dropped steeply in its second weekend, falling nearly 70% from its debut and mustering a paltry $8 million.
-The film ranks as one of the biggest comic book movie flops in history, having earned a meager $42 million stateside.
+The film ranks as one of the biggest comic book movie flops in history, earning a meager $42 million stateside.

-In limited release, Sundance favorite "Mistress America" debuted to $94,000 in four theaters, representing a per-screen average of $23,500.
-The comedy about a college freshman (Lola Kirke) who falls under the influence of a wacky Gothamite (Greta Gerwig) was directed by Noah Baumbach and was snapped up by Fox Searchlight before it even screened at the indie festival last winter.
+In limited release, Sundance favorite "Mistress America" debuted at $94,000 in four theaters, representing a per-screen average of $23,500.
+The comedy about a college freshman (Lola Kirke) who falls under the influence of a wacky Gothamite (Greta Gerwig) was directed by Noah Baumbach.
+Fox Searchlight snapped it up before it screened at the indie festival last winter.